Market Update for September 27th

 Food Vendors

-Bliss Street Baked Goods, Bonjour!
-Yogurt, Brothers Products, Cup My Cakez, France Café, Fresco Pasta, Kettlestones, La Vita Kitchen, The Lucky Lab, Marmalades by Dash, Mr. Corn Tamales, Santa Barbara Channel Seafood, Sweet Ruth, Teawaves, YouBite Sausage, and Zona Little Italy.
+Bonito Coffee, Bonjour!
+Yogurt, Brothers Products, Cup My Cakez, France Café, Kettlestones, Koochini Bakery, La Montaigne De Saveurs (cheese!), La Vita Kitchen (returning), The Lucky Lab, Mr. Corn Tamales, Nalwaya Foods (new), Santa Barbara Channel Seafood, Teawaves, YouBite Sausage, and Zona Little Italy.

 –